Classifying refugee host countries by income level

 To use this chart, you can start or stop the year animation bar and click or tap on the bar or drag the slider to select specific years.
 Use the switch to move between the two classifications, and filter the data by region by choosing a specific region from the dropdown list.
 To highlight just one category, hover over or tap that category in the legend.
 If the animation is active while you hover, you will be able to see how the income group classifcations change over time.

-As shown in figure 5, low-income countries continue to host a disproportionately large share of the world’s refugees, both in terms of their population size and the resources available to them.
-These countries, represent 9 per cent of the global population8 and only 0.5 per cent of the global gross domestic product,9 yet host 18 per cent of the global refugee population.
+As shown in figure 5, low-income countries continue to host a disproportionately large share of the global refugee population, both in terms of their population size and the resources available to them.
+These countries, represent 9 per cent of the global population8 and only 0.5 per cent of the global gross domestic product,9 yet host 16 per cent of refugees.
 This includes very large refugee populations in Uganda, Sudan, Ethiopia, Chad and the Democratic Republic of the Congo.
-High-income countries, which account for nearly two-thirds of the global wealth, hosted 26 per cent of the global refugee population at mid-year of 2022.
+High-income countries, which account for nearly two-thirds of the global wealth, hosted 24 per cent of refugees at the end of 2022.